-Over the years, the chasm between the real Hillary Clinton and the unseemly caricature portrayed during two decades of personal attacks has been all too familiar to those who know her.
-Distinct from legitimate policy criticisms, these attacks have served as lazy shortcuts to undermine one of the most accomplished women of our lifetime.
+The chasm between the real Hillary Clinton and the unseemly caricature portrayed during two decades of personal attacks is all too familiar to those who know her.
+Distinct from legitimate policy criticisms, these attacks have served as lazy shortcuts for opponents, critics, pundits, political observers and media outlets to undermine one of the most accomplished women of our lifetime.

-Now, as the floodgates open on 2016 speculation, and despite her high standing in public polls, commentary about Hillary Clinton is following predictable patterns.
-Several pervasive anti-Hillary themes are being dusted off for yet another political cycle; these are carefully-crafted and patently false talking points designed to dehumanize and demean her.
-Many of the themes are rooted in the sexism that permeates our culture.
+With 2016 speculation ramping up, the public commentary about Hillary Clinton is following predictable patterns.
+Several pervasive anti-Hillary themes have been dusted off for yet another political cycle; these are carefully-crafted and patently false talking points designed to dehumanize and demean her.
+Many of the themes are rooted in the sexism and misogyny that permeate our culture.